Johnston Family Papers, 1865-1992 (bulk 1865-1972): Finding Aid

 Following the War, Johnston was initially attached to the Philadelphia Navy Yard.
 This duty was followed by assignments to the Mine Laying Squadron Atlantic Fleet (1921-1923), Chief Coordinator's Office of the Bureau of Budget (1923-1927), Destroyer Squadrons Pacific Fleet (1927-1928), Bremerton Navy Yard Accounting Office (1928-1929), Shore Establishment Division of the Office of the Secretary of the Navy (1929-1933), and the Newport Naval Torpedo Station (1933-1936).
 In 1937, Johnston was assigned to his final duty station at the Norfolk Navy Yard, where he served as Disbursing Officer until his retirement in 1945.
 Richard Howard Johnston died on May 16, 1967 and was buried at the United States Naval Academy cemetery.

-Cecil Younger Johnston
+Biography of Cecil Younger Johnston

 Cecil Younger Johnston, brother of Richard Howard Johnston and uncle of John Porter Merrell Johnston, was born on June 20, 1889.
 Johnston entered the United States Naval Academy on July 8, 1907 as a member of the Class of 1911.
 Upon completing the academic course at the Academy, Johnston was assigned to U.S.S.
 Washington (Armored cruiser: ACR-11), U.S.S.
 Rhode Island (Battleship: BB-17), and U.S.S.
 Paducah (Gunboat: PG-18).
 In August 1913, he was attached to U.S.S.
 Connecticut (Battleship: BB-18) as Fire Control Officer.
 Following seven months of duty aboard U.S.S.
 Ozark (Monitor: BM-7), Johnston was detailed for submarine instruction in January 1915, after which he assumed command of U.S.S.
 G-3 (Submarine: SS-31).
 In March 1918, he assumed command of U.S.S.
 R-16 (Submarine: BB-93).
 Beginning in September 1918, Johnston received flight instruction in Coco Solo and San Diego, after which he was detached from U.S.S.
 R-16.
 Further flight instruction followed in January 1921, as well as radio instruction at Naval Air Station Anacostia later that same year.
 In December 1921, Johnston assumed command of NAS Anacostia, with additional duty as Naval Aide to the White House beginning in February 1922.
 In June of that year, he was transferred to U.S.S.
 Wright (Aircraft tender: AV-1) for flight duty with the Scouting Fleet.
 In November 1924, he was transferred to Naval Air Station Hampton Roads.
 On December 6, Johnston's plane crashed on takeoff from NAS Hampson Roads.
 While initially receiving a good prognosis, Cecil Younger Johnston succumbed to his injuries, dying on December 18, 1924.

-John Porter Merrell
+Biography of John Porter Merrell

 John Porter Merrell was born in Auburn, New York on September 7, 1846 to John Camp and Jane A. Merrell.
 In 1863, Merrell received an appointment to the United States Naval Academy, where he graduated as a member of the Class of 1867.
 Following graduation, Merrell was assigned to the European Squadron, where he was attached to U.S.S.
 Minnesota (Steam frigate), Ticonderoga (Screw sloop-of-war), and Franklin (Screw frigate) from 1867 until 1869, as well as the Kenosha (Screw sloop-of-war) from 1869 to 1870.
 After a brief assignment to Washington for signal duty in May 1870, Merrell was attached to U.S.S.
 Guard (Steamer) of the Darien Surveying Expedition in the Isthmus of Panama in July 1870.
 Returning to the United States a year later, he was assigned to torpedo duty at the torpedo station in Newport, Rhode Island in January 1872.
 That same month, Merrell married Sarah Frances Tyler of Marshall, Michigan.